An IKEA Home

 The coveted(?) cat cushion.
 The cover is non-removable.
 Aliff discovered the engineering where if you roll it forwards or backwards, the pattern is always upright.

-It was the cheapest bath mat at IKEA, just to have something to step on and prevent water marks on the floor.
+Was the cheapest bath mat at IKEA, just to have something to step on and prevent water marks on the floor.
 Mostly stays in place with the rubber backing.

 This was a huge pain to assemble, but we did think the finished product was worth the trouble.
 It's a cute steel box that we ended up using to store small camera and audio equipment in with a lot of silica gel packs, so it's almost like a crude dry box.
 Thanks to the colour and its position in our living room, it's totally inconspicuous yet allows quick access to things.
+Also provides an extra surface for cute magnets.

 Cotton rug that was under our dining setup for five years.
 It has been moved a few feet to the side, serving a new purpose.
-We made the mistake of sticking it in a tumble dryer once, so it has shrinked a little from its original size.
+We made the mistake of sticking it in a tumble dryer once, so it has shrunk a little from its original size.

 Graduating from a much cheaper IKEA desk that wobbled annoyingly when you wrote on it, this desk conquered our expectations at a time when physical stores were closed.
 Unlike everything else on this page, this was delivered after we bought it online without ever seeing it in person.
 You can install the drawers on the left or right side according to your preference.